BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_04.md

 You'll find a *Water Stone* as well as **Ponyta**.
 Talk to Archer inside, then head back to the North Obsidia Alleyway to talk to him again.

-We can now continue our ongoing stolen Pokémon quest as well.
+We can now continue our ongoing stolen Pokemon quest as well.
 Just south of the North Obsidia alleyway you can find a Magma Gang member.

 !battle(["Bunson", :MAGMA1, 0])

-Defeat him, and he will tell you an Aqua Gang member has the Pokémon already.
+Defeat him, and he will tell you an Aqua Gang member has the Pokemon already.

 Head over to the Lapis Ward.
 To the west of the gym you'll find the Aqua Gang member.
-You'll learn that he already sold the Pokémon to someone in 7th Street, but he'll give you a *Metronome*.
+You'll learn that he already sold the Pokemon to someone in 7th Street, but he'll give you a *Metronome*.
 That's all we can do for now.

 ### Getting the Bicycle and Zorua